MariaChrysafis/Codeforces-API-Project/README.md

 # Codeforces-API-Project

-Making sense of Codeforces API
+Scraping Codeforces API data and writing them to a .csv file